| Are women at risk? Women are at risk for heart

 problems.
 Talk to your doctor about your risk factors for heart disease and

 whether you should consider taking aspirin.
+Angina is chest pain caused by

 a sudden decrease in the blood supply to the heart.
 Medicines called statins,